ankittiwaari/llm-playground/README.md

 ## Notes

 - Embedding documents can be expensive; the code for adding documents to the vector store is commented out by default.
-- You can modify the queries in `semantic_search.py` as needed.
+- You can modify the queries in `semantic_search.py` and the language in `chatbot.py` as needed.
+- The chatbot requires a running Postgres instance and the correct connection string.

 ## License